Discours sur les passions de l'amour: The inspiration for the Discourse

 If Charlotte de Roannez did not have the link with Blaise Pascal that Faugère or Langlois imagine, it is clear that she was linked with him by faith: she would have asked that the letters received from Pascal be transmitted to Port-Royal.
 Her husband, the Duke of La Feuillade, refused and had them burned.
 Furthermore, although Pascal's letters to Charlotte de Roannez are not, for Gazier for example, entirely responsible for her plan to become a nun, the Roannez family is extremely hostile towards Blaise Pascal, to the point that the scholar misses being stabbed by their concierge while he is staying in the apartments that Artus Gouffier reserves for him in his mansion.
-According to Victor Cousin, it was the fact of having pushed Charlotte towards religion and thus indirectly diverting her from her marriage plan which earned her this attempt, but Augustin Gazier explained in 1877 in La Revue politique et littéraire that the reason for this assassination attempt lies rather in the fact of having contributed to distracting Artus Gouffier from his family's plan to have him marry Mlle de Menus.
+According to Victor Cousin, it was the fact of having pushed Charlotte towards religion and thus indirectly diverting her from her marriage plan which earned her this attempt, but Augustin Gazier explained in 1877 in that the reason for this assassination attempt lies rather in the fact of having contributed to distracting Artus Gouffier from his family's plan to have him marry Mlle de Menus.

 Beyond the differences in social classes and the various interpretations made of the letters to Charlotte de Roannez and the Discours, a major argument is raised against "Pascal's novel": the scientist having already enjoyed great fame during his lifetime, those who do not not believing in a possible story between Pascal and Charlotte de Roannez argue that such facts would necessarily have been known and reported.
 However, no concrete testimony exists on this subject, and Victor Giraud already affirmed, at the beginning of the 20th century, that "there is no one today who seriously maintains that Pascal was in love with Mlle de Roannez.
-All those who believed in this legend and who propagated it — Faugère, de Lescure, Ricard, Derôme and Molinier — are dead, and, as it seems to me, the legend with them".
+All those who believed in this legend and who propagated it – Faugère, de Lescure, Ricard, Derôme and Molinier – are dead, and, as it seems to me, the legend with them".